-Both a PIN and a SDD detector are equally adequate for identifying many common non-aluminum metals and alloys, such as stainless steel 304.
-Therefore a PIN detector will work perfectly well and will be preferable to an SDD given the price difference for this application.
+Both PIN and a SDD detectors are equally adequate for identifying many common non-aluminum metals and alloys, such as stainless steel 316.
+Therefore a PIN detector will work perfectly well and will be preferable to an SDD given the price difference.